Bittorn/SMPOnline-CobblePlus/README.md

 A stack of popcorn can be spawned with `/function cobplus:popcorn` or crafted by combining a Sweet Berry with a Yellow Apricorn.

+Battle music discs can be crafted by using any creeper obtainably music disc and an evo stone.
+There are 10 different music tracks, listed below:

 For players who beat 100% of the game (or whatever other reward you want), a 'gift' can be spawned with `/function cobplus:gift`

 ## Requirements